brownie-coding/brownie-coding.github.io/index.md

 1. Click on the Crystal Sprite
 2. Adjust the size of the Crystal
 3. Add an Event Block
   * Add the Events Block "when green flag clicked" to the design space.
+[Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1199s)
 4. Add a Movement Block
-  * Add the Movement Block "glide one secs to random position"
+  * Add the Movement Block "glide one secs to random position" [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1216s)
 5. Add a Loop using a Control Block
-  * We want the Movement Block to happen again and again while the game is going, so we are adding a loop.
+  * We want the Movement Block to happen again and again while the game is going, if you test it now it does not [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1225s)
+  * A Loop is ideal for this.
+[Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1290s)
-  * Add a "forever" block (orange) under the Event Block (yellow) then put the Movement block (blue) in the grove
+  * Add a "forever" block (orange) [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1363s) under the Event Block (yellow) then put the Movement block (blue) in the grove [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1376s)
 <img src="/Crystal_loop.png" width="400">

 ## Adding Code to Parrot
 Now the movement for the Sprite1 and Crystal are set, we'd like the bird to chase the Sprite1.
-1. Click on the Parrot Sprite
+1. Click on the Parrot Sprite [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1465s)
 2. Adjust the size of the Parrot
+3. Add an Event Block
+  * Add the Events Block "when green flag clicked" to the design space.
+[Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1495s)

-4. Add a Movement Block to Change direction pointing
+3. Add a Movement Block to Change direction pointing
-  * Add the Movement Block "point towards _____"
+  * Add the Movement Block "point towards _____" [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1500s)
   * Select Sprite1 from block menu
 4. Add a Movement Block to take steps
   * Add the Movement Block "move __ steps"
   * The number chosen should be smaller than the number of steps Sprite1 takes.
 This number can be adjusted to make the game easier or harder.
+[Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1625s)
 5. Add a Loop using a Control Block
   * We want the Movement Block to happen again and again while the game is going, so we are adding a loop again.
   * Add a "forever" block (orange) under the Event Block (yellow) then put the Movement blocks (blue) in the grove

 ### Making the Parrot look like he's flying
-1. Add an Events Block
+1. Add an Events Block [Video](https://www.youtube.com/watch?v=v2zEevGKPWs&t=1780s)
   * Add the Events Block "when green flag clicked" to the design space.
 2. Add a Looks Block
   * Add a Looks Block "next costume"